TesertDev/LCLimitedTeleporterCharges/README.md

 Currently not planning to add charges for the inverse teleporter.
 Could change if people show interest.

 ## Changelog
+### v1.0.2
+* Fixed a bug that would sometimes cause players to crash on joining the lobby
 ### v1.0.1
 * Removed "." from tooltip
 * Added github repo
 ### v1.0.0
 * Release